krother/advanced_python/software_engineering/README.rst

 === ==============================================================
 #   description
 === ==============================================================
-2.1 There are walls that are impassable
+2.1 walls are impassable
-2.2 There is an exit square that leads to the next level 2.3 There are keys that are needed to open doors
+2.2 an exit square leads to the next level
+2.3 keys that are needed to open doors
 === ==============================================================

 3. Traps